neharix/djrun/README.md

 3. Run `auto-py-to-exe`:

     ```bash
-    auto-py-to-exe
+    autopytoexe
     ```

-4. In the `auto-py-to-exe` GUI:
+4. In the `autopytoexe` GUI:

     - Load your script by clicking on "Browse Script" and selecting `djrun.py`.
     - Select the "One File" and "Console Based" options